vyodkaa/abtme/README.md

-hello there, im vyodka, ure probably reading this because u clicked on me on ponytown, i assume. (there's no way someone would look at my profile otherwise)
+hello there, im vyodka, ure probably reading this because u clicked on me on ponytown, i assume. (there's no way someone would look at my profile otherwise) i usually hangout in pony town at the CH area, and sometimes at the left side of the library.

-im a bit nervous to talk to people first but, if you want to talk to me first go ahead! don't be afraid to open up to me, i tolerate every ship.
+im a bit nervous to talk to people first but, if you want to talk to me first go ahead! don't be afraid to open up to me, i tolerate every ship. im an ISTP-T.

 though please do not interact with me if u:
 - are homophobic, racist, etc. (the usual criteria)